Personal air vehicle

-A personal air vehicle (PAV) is a proposed type of aircraft providing on-demand aviation services.
+A personal air vehicle (PAV) is a proposed class of passenger aircraft providing on-demand air transport.

 The emergence of this alternative to traditional ground transport methods has been enabled by unmanned aerial vehicle technologies and electric propulsion.

 Barriers include aviation safety, airworthiness, operating costs, usability, airspace integration, aircraft noise and emissions, tackled first by small UAS certification then experience.

 Definition

-The personal air vehicle (PAV) is intended to provide flight convenience similar to the private car in terms of accessibility and ease of operation, while also offering the speed and routing efficiencies made possible by direct point-to-point flight.
-The PAV differs from conventional general aviation types and flying cars in being usable by people with no pilot qualifications.
+There is no fully accepted definition as yet of a personal air vehicle (PAV).
+Typically it is understood to be an autonomous electric aircraft with point-to-point VTOL capability.
+It may or may not be treated as a single-seat autonomous electric vehicle, as distinguished from the multi-seat eVTOL.
+It is intended to provide flight convenience similar to the private car in terms of accessibility and ease of operation, while also offering the speed and routing efficiencies made possible by direct point-to-point flight.
+The PAV differs from conventional general aviation types in being usable by people with no pilot qualifications.